The Golden Mountain Bangkok, Named by the local people Wat Saket, is one unique, special and old temple in Bangkok city.

 The History of Wat Saket Bangkok

-Dating back to the Ayutthaya era in years 1350 to 1767, the Wat Saket Buddhist Temple, popularly known as the ‘Golden Mountain Temple’ because of its unique location on a steep hill.
+Dating back to the Ayutthaya era in the years 1350 to 1767, the Buddhist Temple Wat Saket, popularly known as the ‘Golden Mountain Temple’ because of its unique location on a steep hill.

 An astounding representation of Thai architecture, the structure had its first renovation in the 19th century by orders of King Rama I (1737 – 1809), who also gave it its current name, discarding the previous Wat Sakae.
 According to tradition, the King opted for that name (which translates to ‘wash hair’) because he had stopped by the temple on his way back from war to take a bath.

 The temple was originally built with the intention to serve as a crematorium.
 The need for casualties within the city walls became handy.
-When cholera spread throughout Bangkok in 1820 taking more than 60,000 lives.
-The disease was finally put down to a halt in 1881, and today there is a tribute at the entrance of the temple in memory of those who perished; because of this the temple and surroundings became to be known by locals as the ‘Ghost Gate’.
+When cholera disease spread throughout Bangkok in 1820 taking more than 60,000 lives.
+The disease was finally put down to a halt around 60 years later in 1881, and today there is a tribute at the entrance of the temple in memory of those who perished; because of this the temple and surroundings became to be known by locals as the ‘Ghost Gate’.

 Golden Mountain Bangkok – These Days

 The hill on which the Golden Mountain Temple stands nowadays resulted from a previous building that had collapsed due to the unstable ground.
 It was King Rama V who decades later oversaw the construction of a chedi – a Buddhist stupa on top of the hill, adding a massive structure of Buddha that was brought from Sri Lanka inside.

-Once you reach the top of the hill you will be regaled with the majestic sight of the Golden Mountain Temple, shimmering against the city.
+Once you reach the top of the hill, you will be thrilled with the majestic sight of the Golden Mountain Temple, shimmering against the city.
 Just a couple of decades ago, this was the highest point in the area.
-The Golden Mount is still considered high.
-The Thai government is making sure it is kept that way.
-Once on the top, you will be able to enjoy the breathtaking panoramic views of Bangkok.
-Featuring landmark buildings such as the Temple of Emerald Buddha, the Grand Palace, Wat Phra Kaew, and the Rama VI Bridge.
+However, the Golden Mountain is still considered high due to the will of the Thai government which preserves the area and ensures that the Golden Mountain remains to be the highest spot in the area.

 So does it really worth visiting?